Features of Java Language | Why Java Becomes Popular?

 Java is secured because of the two reasons

 - There is no pointer in java.
-Pointer in java is called a restricted pointer means there is no pointer Arithmetic.
+A pointer in java is called a restricted pointer means there is no pointer Arithmetic.

 - Java programs are executed in a secured environment called JVM.
 JVM will provide security to the java programs.

 Java is robust:

 Robust means are strong.
 Java is a strong type checking language having strict type checking during both compilation time and execution time which allows us to develop both error-free applications and programs.

 Java is strongly-typed: